Brd0003/matterbridge-home-assistant-addon/README.md

 A simple restart of Home Assistant doesn't change the Matterbridge version.

+A restart of the add-on will recreate the image with the Matterbridge version it was originally built with.
+So it can be an **old version**.

 A full reboot (or a power outage) has the effect that the original add-on image is loaded with the Matterbridge version it was originally built with.
-So it can be an old version.
+So it can be an **old version**.

-In this case rebuild the add-on to get the latest verrsions of Matterbridge and plugins.
+In this cases rebuild the add-on to get the latest versions of Matterbridge and plugins.

 ## How to configure the mdns